We treat every client like a person, not just a case, offering compassionate support.

 What Is Asylum?

-Asylum is a form of legal protection granted to individuals in the United States who are unable or unwilling to return to their home country due to a well-founded fear of persecution.
+Asylum is legal protection granted to people in the United States who cannot return to their home country because of a well-founded fear of persecution.

 This persecution must be based on at least one of the following protected grounds: